Neutral country: Peacekeeping

 For many states, such as Ireland, neutrality does not mean the absence of any foreign interventionism.
 Peacekeeping missions for the United Nations are seen as intertwined with it.
 The Swiss electorate rejected a 1994 proposal to join UN peacekeeping operations.
 Despite this, 23 Swiss observers and police have been deployed around the world in UN projects.

 Points of debate

 The legitimacy of whether some states are as neutral as they claim has been questioned in some circles, although this depends largely on a state's interpretation of its form of neutrality.

 European Union

 There are three members of the European Union that still describe themselves as a neutral country in some form: Austria, Ireland, and Malta.
-With the development of the EU's Common Security and Defence Policy, the extent to which they are, or should be, neutral is debated.
-For example, former Finnish Prime Minister, Matti Vanhanen, on 5 July 2006, stated that Finland was no longer neutral:
+With the development of the EU's Common Security and Defence Policy, the extent to which they are, or should be neutral is debated.

-"Mr Pflüger described Finland as neutral.
-I must correct him on that: Finland is a member of the EU.
-We were at one time a politically neutral country, during the time of the Iron Curtain.
-Now we are a member of the Union, part of this community of values, which has a common policy and, moreover, a common foreign policy."

-However, Finnish Prime Minister Juha Sipilä on 5 December 2017 still described the country as "militarily non-aligned" and that it should remain so.
-Ireland, which sought guarantees for its neutrality in EU treaties, argues that its neutrality does not mean that Ireland should avoid engagement in international affairs such as peacekeeping operations.
+For example, Ireland, which sought guarantees for its neutrality in EU treaties, argues that its neutrality does not mean that Ireland should avoid engagement in international affairs such as peacekeeping operations.